 How Do I Receive My Pet’s Ashes?

-After placing the finishing gentle touches on your final package, your beloved pet will be ready for pick up from our Last Wishes Comfort Care Center, located at 3036 Antoine Dr., Houston, TX, 77092 between the hours of 8-6 M-F and 8-4 on Saturdays.
+After placing the finishing gentle touches on your final package, your beloved pet will be ready for pick up from our Last Wishes Comfort Care Center, located at 3036 Antoine Dr., Houston, TX, 77092 between the hours of 7-6 M-F and 7-6 on Saturdays and Sundays.
 Alternatively, for $50, the ashes can be hand-delivered to your home during a time convenient for you and your family to be reunited with your pet (within 20 miles of our location).

 If you have any questions pertaining to options when it comes to honoring the memory of your beloved family member, please do not hesitate to call or text us at 713-452-0474 or e-mail us at email@example.com.
 We are here to help you from start to finish and even above and beyond that.